Massimo Ranieri: Acting career

 In 1970, Ranieri decided to venture into acting.
 His screen debut, Metello received rave reviews from critics, and won him the David DiDonatello award for best actor for portraying the title character.
 He co-starred with Anna Magnani in the television film La Sciantosa later that year.

 In 1974, he filmed Salvo D'Acquisto, where he portrayed a carabiniere who was executed by the Nazis during World War II.

 When his singing career started to decline in 1975, Massimo concentrated on his acting career, both in the cinema and, most importantly, as a stage actor: he collaborated with the directors Mauro Bolognini, Giuseppe Patroni Griffi, Giorgio de Lullo, Giorgio Strehler and Maurizio Scaparro, performing a wide range of material from modern plays and musicals, to Molière and Shakespeare.

 In 1996, Ranieri provided the speaking and the singing voice of Quasimodo in the Italian-Language version of Disney's The Hunchback of Notre Dame.
 He even reprised this role in the sequel.

 In 2004, he starred in his first French film, a trilogy series called Les Parisiens, where he played a street artist.
 In 2005, he returned on the stage with the show "Accussì Grande", after a long bout with illness, from which he fully recovered.
 In 2007, he was in a docu-film called Civico 0, where he played Guilano, a fruit vendor, who becomes homeless after the death of his mother.
 In 2008, he starred in the film L'Ultimo Pulcinella.

 In 2009, he played the storyteller in the play, Polvere di Baghdad, directed by Maurizio Scaparro.

+In February 2009, after twelve years, he returned to the Sanremo Festival for a duet with Neapolitan singer Barbara Gilbo, a participant in the ‘Proposte’ section with the song ‘Che ne sai di me’ by Giancarlo Bigazzi and Sirio Martelli.

 In 2010, Massimo was featured in Passione, a documentary about the history of music from Naples, Italy, directed by Italian-American actor, John Turturro.
 In November 2010, he took part in the miniseries remake of the classic play, Filumena Marturano, produced by Italian TV RAI Uno, with Mariangela Melato in the title role.
 Massimo portrayed Filumena's husband, Domenico Soriano.